 California Employee Background Checks

 California is a jobseeker-friendly state that has implemented state laws in addition to the Fair Credit Reporting Act to help protect the rights of job applicants and employees.
-If you’re an employer this might make your job a little trickier when you’re running a background report.
-The California Department of Fair Employment and Housing has provided guidelines for questions an employer may ask a potential employee.
-Click here to review these guidelines.
+As an employer, this might make your job a little trickier when you’re running a background report.
 As a California based company, AGoodEmployee.com has already implemented tools in our system to make your reports California compliant.

 - Credit: An employer can only request a credit report for the following positions: